-Having subjected reason and logic to Destruktion and then set them aside as merely one superficial way of thinking-one that the Greeks had established fatefully for all subsequent Western thought-we need another route to Being and Nothing.
-We can try to explore language without the presup-
+Having subjected reason and logic to Destruktion and then set them aside as merely one superficial way of thinking-one that the Greeks had established fatefully for all subsequent Western thought12-we need another route to Being and Nothing.
+We can try to explore language without the presuppositions of reason and logic, but even the elements of language, words, have evolved over time and become so twisted and crusted over with layers of meaning that they almost entirely hide Being from us.
+Their original force and contact with reality has been lost.
+We can therefore try to strip away from our language the encrusted layers to reveal the ur-words that had original and genuine connective force to Being, but that will require special efforts.

-&lt;sup>8 See, for example, Heidegger 1929/1975, 245-246.
+8 See, for example, Heidegger 1929/1975, 245-246.